aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

 1. Browse [here](isolated-hpc-ad-integration.yml) and download the “isolated-hpc-ad-integration.yml” file
 2. Browse [here](assets/pcluster-installer-bundle-3.8.0.480-node-v18.17.1-Linux_x86_64-signed.zip) and download the "pcluster-installer-bundle-3.8.0.480-node-v18.17.1-Linux_x86_64-signed.zip" zip file
-3. You will need to download files necessary to manage Active Directory so that users and groups can be created
+3. You will need to download files necessary to manage Active Directory so that users can be created

     a.
-On a Linux machine with Internet access, download files using 'sudo yum install -y --downloadonly --downloaddir=. sssd realmd oddjob oddjob-mkhomedir adcli samba-common samba-common-tools krb5-workstation openldap-clients policycoreutils-python3 openssl'
+On a Linux machine with Internet access, download these files using 'sudo yum install -y --downloadonly --downloaddir=. sssd realmd oddjob oddjob-mkhomedir adcli samba-common samba-common-tools krb5-workstation openldap-clients policycoreutils-python3 openssl'

     b.
 There should be 36 files that are downloaded and will look similar to the below with certain versions being different in the future